oracle-livelabs/analytics-ai/atom-oac/VB-with-oac-charts/vb-oac-setup.md

     ![Invoke LLM](images/invoke_llm.png)

+## Task 5: Changes to Skill

+1. Go to Skills -> Settings -> Configuration
+Provide a value to da.privateKey (Any Password)

+2. Go to Skills -> Flow Designer and make sure there are no errors in documentUnderstandingCC, getSpeechLifecyleState, searchFlow and speechComponent of the flows

-## Task 5: Create Channel to embed ODA in Visual Builder Application (provided) or in any custom Web App
+## Task 6: Create Channel to embed ODA in Visual Builder Application (provided) or in any custom Web App

 1. Click on hamburger menu and select Development > Channels